CentML/centml-python-client/README.md

 ```
 Note that the centml backend compiler is non-blocking.
 This means it that until the server returns the compiled model, your python script will use the uncompiled model to generate the output.

-Again, make sure your script's environment sets the environment variables `CENTML_SERVER_IP` and `CENTML_SERVER_PORT` to communicate with the desired server.
+Again, make sure your script's environment sets `CENTML_SERVER_URL` to communicate with the desired server.

 ### Tests